shaharkadmiel/minimal-mistakes/_posts/2018-05-25-Loading-random-header-image.md

 ```
 {% endraw %}

 Lines 1 through 11 compile a list of images in ``/assets/images/headers/`` and assigns that list to a ``header_images`` array variable.
+This is outside the JavaScrip code and is run only when the page is built, not every time it is served.

 Line 14 loads the [jQuery](http://jquery.com/) library that allows setting the ``src`` attribute of the ``.page__hero-image`` class in the case of ``image:`` or the ``style`` attribute of the ``.page__hero--overlay`` class in the case of ``overlay_image:``.

-Line 20 makes sure the JavaScript is executed only if randomization is required.
+On build, line 20 makes sure the JavaScript is executed only if randomization is required.
+If not, the entire JavaScript code block will not be there.
+It will completely vanish from the pages source.
 The contents of the square brackets between lines 23 and 27 **must** be one line.
 Similarly, Lines 50 through 57 **must** be one line. *Lines here are broken for readability.

+###  YAML front matter

 Every other layout is initially dependent on the default layout so header ``image`` or ``overlay_image`` can be randomized in all layouts.
 Simply set ``image: random`` or ``overlay_image: random`` in the front matter and you are set.